Bitlocker Driver Encryption

 For the sake of simplicity, in this article the encryption key will be stored on the floppy drive.
-Make sure floppy resource is configured in your environemnt and, if not, follow the below steps to make it available into a VSphere environment.
+Make sure floppy resource is configured in your environment and, if not, follow the below steps to make it available into a VSphere environment.

-Select floppy drive and click on next
+3) Select the uploaded file and click on "Select"

-Start the VM and enable Bitlocker feature, with Local Group Policy Editor (gpedit.msc) and navigate to "Require additional authentication at startup", as described in picture below.
+Once rebooted please access to Local Group Policy Editor (gpedit.msc) and navigate to "Require additional authentication at startup", as described in picture below.
 Select "Enable".
 Make sure the other options are as in picture below.
 Click on "Apply" and "OK".
 Close Local Group Policy Editor.